mlabbe/jfdi/readme.md

 ### Versus Makefiles ###

 JFDI is meant for tiny projects.
 It does not have a dependency graph and it does not support incremental building.
+If you desire this, your project is not tiny and you should use something else.

 On Windows, GNU Make brings in a Unix runtime (via Cygwin, MSYS2, etc.) which can take up a gigabyte.
 Furthermore, it handles fork() poorly and whether it uses Unix paths is install-dependent.
 The official GNU Make binary is over a decade old and does not work on modern Windows.